heatseeknyc/data-science/Data Analysis.md

 > 1165725
 ```

-Ok, so there are 1,165,725 rows within this dataset.
+Ok, so we see that there are 1,165,725 rows within this dataset.
 That's a lot.
 But how many columns are there?

-To check the number of columns we can use the incredibly useful ```awk``` command:
+To check the number of columns we can use the ```awk``` command:

 ```
 > awk -F',' '{print NF; exit}' 311_Service_Requests_from_2010_to_Present.csv